Aditya-Shrivastava/OpenCV-Drums/README.md

 # OpenCV-Drums
-Use a red obect to use as drumsticks
+Use a red object to use as drumsticks